iharshilbhatt/Blog_Post_Application/README.md

  ● Mobile-First Approach: The design prioritizes mobile users, with elements resizing and rearranging based on screen size.

+ Blog Post Display and Filtering
+ The PostList component enhances user experience by allowing users to filter posts by categories or tags.
+This functionality is critical for:
+ ● EaseofNavigation: Users can quickly find posts that interest them without scrolling through an entire list.
+ ● UserEngagement: Filtering options encourage users to explore various topics and categories within the blog

  ● Utility Classes: Tailwind CSS provides a wide array of utility classes that streamline styling, allowing developers to build responsive layouts quickly.